VES CLI Utility

 Read the VESkey from FILE.

 Since the command line arguments can be visible to other processes in the system, it is not secure to pass an opentext VESkey in a command line.
-This option is recommended to be used with -f modifier to read the VESkey from a file with restricted access - -uf FILENAME.
+This option is recommended to be used with the -f modifier to read the VESkey from a file with restricted access – -uf FILE.

 -up, -upf FILE